 In addition to the numerous events in the Setnor School—including master classes, performances, the Music Education Academy/National Association for Music Education weekly guest lectures and professional association meetings, and the Soyars Leadership Lecture Series, which brings prominent music industry professionals to campus—you can explore those of other areas of the college and University, including the University Lectures.

-The College of Visual and Performing Arts’ Office of Student Success offers dedicated career counselors for Setnor students.
+The College of Visual and Performing Arts’ Office has dedicated career counselors for Setnor students.
 Setnor students also receive specialized guidance from the school’s Career Development Center.

 Visiting artists are an important part of the program at the Setnor School of Music.
 Each year, students have the opportunity to meet with professionals in the fields of performance, industry, conducting, composing, and education in a very diverse and exciting guest artist series.
 Many of the programs are also free and open to the public, allowing the University to share these events with the community.